turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 The current implementation has a number of issues, all of which we will cheerfully ignore unless they become relevent.

-## Preparing to Extract
+## Prepare for Extraction

+Currently, in a normal MVC flow,

+* the controller queries the `Rating` model
+* the model queries the database
+* the data flows back to the model
+* the model passes it back to the controller
-Currently the controller queries the Rating model, and the model queries the database.
-One action queries a model called `OrderedProducts` which delegates to both the Orders model and the Ratings model.
-It returns a simple ruby object to the view which delegates messages to both the product and the rating.
+* the controller renders the view template

+One controller action queries a model named `OrderedProducts` which delegates to both the `Order` model and the `Rating` model.
+It returns a ruby object, maybe you'd call it a presenter, which delegates messages to both the product and the rating.

 ### Loosening the Coupling

 We'll add two new objects to the system:

-* an object that will sit in front of the Rating model and mediate all communication with it.
+* An object that will sit in front of the `Rating` model and mediate all communications in and out.
 This will allow us to slowly swap out talking to the model with talking to a remote API.
-* an object that is a simple ruby object that represents a rating.
-It will not have access to the persistence layer.
-Once we're talking to the remote service, this object will be a simple wrapper around the JSON object that the API returns.
+* A plain ruby object that represents a rating, but it will not have access to the persistence layer.
+Once we're talking to the remote service, this object will be a wrapper around the JSON object that the API returns.

-Before we can do this, we need to make some small changes.
+Before we can do this, we need to make some small changes to the rest of the application.

 ### Hiding the `rating.id`

 When the ratings move into the remote service, it will not make sense to expose the primary key of the database.
-Users should only ever have a single rating for a given product, so we can use the combination of user id and product id to access the ratings.
+Users should only ever have a single rating for a given product, so we can use the combination of `user_id` and `product_id` to access the ratings rather than a unique `id`.

 In order to make this possible, we'll refactor the primary app so it doesn't rely on the rating id.

+#### Finding Usages

 First, let's find out where it is being used.
 We'll assume that most rating objects are assigned to a local variable or instance variable named `rating`.